 Monthly

-The official release is published on average 40 days after the end of the reference period; data are transmitted to EUROSTAT within 40 days, using, when needed, an embargo clause; data are provisional at the time of the Press Release in which they are reported.Until 2021 these revisions typically occurred when releasing the indices concerning the month of February and incorporated both the new estimates of the short-term statistics for the three previous years and the corrections based on the late responses received and on the corrections to already received information.
+The official release is published on average 40 days after the end of the reference period; data are transmitted to EUROSTAT within 40 days, using, when needed, an embargo clause; data are provisional at the time of the Press Release in which they are reported.Until 2021 these revisions typically occurred when releasing the indices concerning the month of February and incorporated both the new estimates of the short-term statistics for the three previous years and the updates based on late responses received and on corrections to information previously received.
 Starting from year 2022 retrospective revisions concern the previous year only.

 Consistent time series data are available for a long period (since January 1990).
 When changes in source data, methodology and statistical techniques are introduced, historical series are reconstructed as far back as possible.